|At left is the Marguerite Oswald

 In the fall of 1954 the Marguerite Oswald impostor and HARVEY left New Orleans and moved into an apartment at 2220 Thomas Place (a duplex) in Fort Worth.
 It is worth remembering that the Marguerite Oswald impostor had furniture and clothing stored at this same address in 1947.
 HARVEY began attending Stripling Junior High school, which was directly across the street.
 HARVEY, in the 9th grade, was remembered by classmates Doug Gann, Jackie and Bobby Pitts, and Fran Schubert (YouTube interview with Fran Schubert) and physical education teacher Mark Summers.
 Also enrolled in the 9th grade at Stripling was Peter Gregory, who would later befriend HARVEY and Marina after they arrived in Fort Worth in June, 1962.
 Fran remembered that HARVEY was thin, short, wore a leather jacket and his mother always wore a white nurse's uniform.
 The day after President Kennedy was killed, assistant principal Frank Kudlaty gave Oswald's school records (Stripling JHS) to the FBI (YouTube interview with Frank Kudlaty).
 Those school records disappeared, because in the fall of 1954 the Warren Commission published school records that showed LEE Harvey Oswald was a 9th grade student at Beauregard JHS in New Orleans.
 (See cumulative Beauregard records.)
 The attempted cover-up was far from perfect.
 In addition to the recollections of 1954/55 Stripling staff and students, Robert Oswald told the Fort Worth Star Telegraph in October 1959 and again in June 1962 that his “brother” had attended Stripling School.
 He repeated the accusation in his sworn Warren Commission testimony.

 In the fall of 1955, HARVEY Oswald briefly attended Warren Easton High school in New Orleans.
 At the same time LEE Oswald was working full time at the Gerard F. Tujague Co.
-On October 7 a note, handwritten by Mrs. Oswald, was delivered to Warren Easton that read, "...we are moving to San Diego in the middle of this month Lee must quit school now..."
+On October 7 a note, handwritten by Mrs. Oswald (the Marguerite Oswald impostor), was delivered to Warren Easton that read, "...we are moving to San Diego in the middle of this month Lee must quit school now..."
 Years later (fall, 1963), when HARVEY Oswald was interviewed by Texas Employment Commission worker Laura Kittrell, HARVEY discussed living in San Diego and working for 6 months at ETI Realty.

-In the fall of 1958 HARVEY Oswald left Fort Worth, re-entered the Marines, and was sent to Atsugi, Japan.
+In the fall of 1958, after briefly working at a local shoe store, HARVEY Oswald left Fort Worth, re-entered the Marines, and was sent to Atsugi, Japan.
 On September 14, 1958 HARVEY Oswald boarded the USS Skagit for Taiwan, accompanied by Marines who never knew or were associated with LEE Oswald.
 On October 6, HARVEY Oswald was listed on Marine Corps Unit Diary #158-58 at Ping-Tung (North Taiwan).
 When later interviewed in Moscow by reporter Priscilla Johnson, HARVEY Oswald said, "After I finished high school I joined the Marines at 17....
 I was in Japan, the Philippines, Indonesia, and Formosa (the Dutch name for Taiwan).
-While HARVEY was in Taiwan, LEE Oswald made repeated visits to the Atsugi Station Hospital in Japan on Sept.
+While HARVEY was in Taiwan, LEE Oswald remained in Japan and made repeated visits to the Atsugi Station Hospital in Japan on Sept.
 16, 20, 22, 23, 29, and was admitted to the hospital on October 6.
-HARVEY returned from Taiwan to Japan on October 5 and in late October arrived at MACS 9 in Santa Ana, CA, where he would remain until discharged in Sept., 1959.
+On October 5 HARVEY Oswald left Taiwan and returned to Japan.
+In late October, 1958, HARVEY Oswald left Japan and soon arrived at MACS 9 in Santa Ana, CA, where he would remain until discharged in Sept., 1959.
 On November 2, 1958 LEE Oswald left Yokosuku, Japan aboard the USS Barrett and arrived in San Francisco on November 15.
-After leave, LEE Oswald was stationed at El Toro, CA. According to Major William P. Gorsky, Assistant Provost Marhsall at the Marine Corps Air Station at El Toro, LEE Harvey Oswald was discharged from the Marines in March, 1959, while HARVEY Oswald was stationed at Santa Ana, CA and was not discharged from the Marines until Sept., 1959.
+After leave, LEE Oswald was stationed at the Marine Corps jet base in El Toro, CA. According to Major William P. Gorsky, Assistant Provost Marhsall at the Marine Corps Air Station at El Toro, LEE Harvey Oswald was discharged from the Marines in March, 1959.
+HARVEY Oswald remained at the Marine Corps base in Santa Ana, CA and was not discharged from the Marines until Sept.
+11, 1959.

 In late 1958 HARVEY Oswald had switched identities with LEE Oswald, and was now stationed with a new group of Marines in Santa Ana, CA. While at Santa Ana, HARVEY was given and passed a Russian language exam, read Russian newspapers, listened to Russian records, dated a Russian-speaking woman, and let fellow Marines know of his interest in Russia and communism.
 HARVEY was making preparations for his upcoming "defection" to Russia.
 Russian-speaking HARVEY had successfully switched identities with American born Lee Harvey Oswald.
 HARVEY Oswald became the historical "Lee Harvey Oswald" who would defect to the Soviet Union in 1959, return to the USA with a Russian wife in June, 1962, and be accused of killing President Kennedy in 1963.

 From 1947 thru 1958 the Marguerite Oswald impostor and HARVEY were shadow-like personas of Marguerite Claverie Oswald and LEE.
 These two families lived in the same cities and often, at slightly different times, at the same address.
-HARVEY and LEE often attended the same schools, were both in the Marine Corps, and on occasion had the same friends, again at slightly different times.
+HARVEY and LEE often attended the same schools, were both in the Marine Corps, both attended radar school at Kessler AFB in Biloxi, MS, and on occasion had the same friends, again at slightly different times.
 This was the CIA's "Oswald project," and the intent was to merge the identity of a Russian-speaking youth (HARVEY) with the background of an American citizen (LEE Oswald).
 Once complete the Russian-speaking youth (HARVEY) could be verified as born in the USA, raised in USA, and a former Marine.
 Lee HARVEY Oswald was now ready to "defect" to the Soviet Union, where his proficiency in the Russian language would be invaluable.

 The Marguerite Oswald impostor moved continuously, had no close friends, was never able to hold a job for more than a few months, and almost always worked for cash.
 This woman, known to the public as Marguerite Oswald--mother of Lee Harvey Oswald, was an impostor.
 Even though her real name and identity remain unknown, she was the caretaker of Russian-speaking HARVEY Oswald, whose real name and identity also remain unknown.